 The area of Soho is served by many of the major bus routes and also the underground, including Oxford Circus, Piccadilly Circus and Leicester Square.
 Tottenham Court Road will also be the home of Crossrail from 2018.
 This new development will greatly reduce train journey times.
 For example, it will transport residents in Soho to Heathrow in under half an hour.
 Soho is also conveniently located near Charing Cross mainline rail station.

 The average rental price in Soho is around £628 per week, which is 1.5% below the London average.
-This indicates that renting a property in Soho is reasonable.
+This indicates that renting a property in Soho in Soho is reasonable.